Shivanikanodia/Resume-Agent-for-HM-Recruiters-RAG-LLaMa4-Prompt-Engineering-SentenceTranformers-Python-OpenAI-/README.md

 ### How It Works (Architecture)

-1. **Data Loading:** Read resumes stored in Unity Catalog Volumes / Delta.
+1. **Data Loading:** Read resumes stored in Unity Catalog Volumes.
+(Can be integrated with ATS like greenhouse, workday or Oracle Taleo to fetch resumes in real time)

-2. **Chunking & Embeddings:** Split resumes into ~800-character chunks.
+2. **Chunking & Embeddings:** Split resumes into ~800-character chunks,

-3. **Embed with all-MiniLM-L6-v2 (384-dim) via SentenceTransformer.**
+3. **Embedding with all-MiniLM-L6-v2 (384-dim) via SentenceTransformer.** Uses high dimentionality vectors, ensures relevant context and information.

-4. **Semantic Retrieval (Recall):** Cosine similarity over embeddings to fetch top-k relevant chunks (FAISS or equivalent index recommended).
+4. **Semantic Retrieval (Recall):** Cosine similarity over embeddings to fetch top-k relevant chunks.

 5. **Re-ranking (Precision):** Cross-encoder scores (query, chunk) pairs and reorders the retrieved set to keep the most relevant passages.

-6. **Prompt Construction:** Insert top chunks into a concise, instruction-driven prompt with rules/constraints (focus on role fit, impact, skills, recency).
+6. **Prompt Construction:** Insert top chunks into a concise, instruction-driven prompt with rules/constraints (focusing on role fit, impact, skills (Hiring Manger Expectations).

-7. **LLM Generation:** Call Databricks-hosted Llama endpoint to produce the final summary/answer.
+7. **LLM Generation:** Call Databricks-hosted Llama endpoint to produce the final summary and answers.

-8. **Evaluation & Observability:** Track latency, error rate, retrieval quality, and token/cost.
+8. **Evaluation & Observability:** Track latency, error rate and  retrieval quality.

 ---